Popular words in English. A list of basic English words for live communication. Greetings and farewells

 [ʤʌst]

-Word just can be translated in different ways depending on the context:
+Word just may be translated differently depending on the context:

 He has just gone.- He just left.